sueddeutsche/editron/src/editors/arrayeditor/README.md

 Builds a form based of an array.
 Besides delegating childEditors it

-- adds an additional header
-- adds configurable controls to edit the array
+- adds configurable controls to edit the array-item
 - performs patch operations on data changes (reusing created editors via `updatePointer()`)

 will be build with